-The lawsuit challenges the FDA's claim that it has authority to approve and regulate GE animals as "animal drugs" under the 1938 Federal Food, Drug, and Cosmetic Act.
+The lawsuit challenges FDA's extraordinary claim that it has authority to approve and regulate GE animals as 'animal drugs' under the 1938 Federal Food, Drug, and Cosmetic Act.

 Those provisions were meant to ensure the safety of veterinary drugs administered to treat disease in livestock and were not intended to address entirely new GE animals that can pass along their altered genes to the next generation.

 The approval of the GE salmon opens the door to other genetically engineered fish and shellfish, as well as chickens, cows, sheep, goats, rabbits and pigs that are reportedly in development.